 Most often leases are for 3 years or for 5 years.
 Frequently they contain one or more options for the same number of years.

-Landlords are entitled to expect rental growth and this may be accomplished by allowing for annual rent increases (usually on the anniversary of the commencement date) either in accordance with CPI increases, a fixed percentage or a “market review”.
+Landlords are entitled to expect rental growth and this may be accomplished by allowing for annual rent increases (usually on the anniversary of the commencement date) either in accordance with CPI increases, a fixed percentage, or a “market review”.

 Some leases specify that the tenant must also pay a proportion of outgoings for the building in which the tenancy is located.
-Usually the share of outgoings is the proportion which the floor area of the leased premises bears to the total lettable floor area of the location.
+Usually, the share of outgoings is the proportion which the floor area of the leased premises bears to the total lettable floor area of the location.

 A landlord may also require a bank guarantee to be provided to cover 3 months or 6 months of rent in the event of default.
 This allows the landlord to go to the tenant’s bank and collect cash to compensate it for the default, up to the maximum value of the guarantee.

-Lessees who are “small businesses” with up to a maximum 20 staff including casuals, will likely attract the “unfair terms” prohibition mandated in the Australian Consumer Law if the total rent for the period of lease does not exceed $1 million.
+Lessees who are “small businesses” with up to a maximum of 20 staff including casuals, will likely attract the “unfair terms” prohibition mandated in the Australian Consumer Law if the total rent for the period of lease does not exceed $1 million.

-The most common way of entering into retail or commercial leases is firstly by way of “Letter of Intent” which sets out the fundamental commercial terms: start date, term, estimated floor area, names of lessor and lessee, annual rent, the proportion of outgoings, options, read escalation mechanisms and guarantee requirements.
+The most common way of entering into retail or commercial leases is firstly by way of a “Letter of Intent” which sets out the fundamental commercial terms: start date, term, estimated floor area, names of lessor and lessee, annual rent, the proportion of outgoings, options, read escalation mechanisms and guarantee requirements.

 The Letter of Intent is usually in the form of an offer by the prospective lessee to accept a lease on the terms stated.

-Because the formal lease contains the numerous obligations etc that can’t be included, a countersigned Letter of Intent is usually not a final document.
+Because the formal lease contains numerous obligations etc that can’t be included, a countersigned Letter of Intent is usually not a final document.
 A binding Letter of Intent is also possible if preferred.